 What is her legacy?

-These days, Taylor’s Tale is busier than ever before.
-We are actively engaged in partnerships to advance rare disease research.
-A gene therapy clinical trial for children like Taylor will kick off in 2017 thanks to work we helped to start and fund.
+Today, we are actively engaged in partnerships to advance rare disease research.
+A gene therapy clinical trial for children like Taylor, sponsored by Taysha Gene Therapies, is on the horizon thanks to research Taylor’s Tale spearheaded and funded at UNC Chapel Hill.
 One million rare disease patients in North Carolina stand to benefit from Taylor’s Law, signed in 2015 to establish the nation’s first rare disease advisory council.
 We are working with state and national leaders to foster real change for the rare disease community.

-We won’t save Taylor’s life.
+We couldn’t save Taylor’s life.
 But we are building a better future for millions like her.
-We may lose the battle for Taylor, but we are winning the war for so many others.
+We may have lost the battle for Taylor, but we are winning the war for so many others.

 This is her legacy, and ours.